redocdm/perplexity-clone/README.md

 ## What's implemented

 ### Phase 1 (MVP) ✅
-- Landing hero with quick-start prompts; fixed bottom input in chat view.
+- Landing hero with quick-start prompts; fixed bottom input in the chat view.
 - Light/dark theme toggle (persisted in localStorage).
-- Web search pipeline (Brave → SerpAPI → mock fallback) with source carousel/cards.
+- Web search pipeline (Brave → SerpAPI → mock fallback) with rich source cards and a dedicated “Sources” panel.
 - Gemini streaming answers with markdown rendering and inline citations requirement.
 - Follow-up suggestions auto-generated after a response.
 - Error handling and loading states for search and streaming.